VedaK27/VedaK27/README.md

 # 👋 Hey there!
 I'm Veda Kimbahune

-🎓 I'm a second-year Computer Science student studying at SCTR's Pune Institute of Computer Technoloy ,Pune who loves turning ideas into real-world solutions through code.
+🎓 I'm a  Computer Science student studying at SCTR's Pune Institute of Computer Technoloy ,Pune who loves turning ideas into real-world solutions through code.
 From full-stack web and mobile apps to AI-driven projects, I'm all about building, learning, and solving problems.

 ---